-CFAP is thought to be due to hyperactivity in the nervous system and in common with IBS, has been shown to respond to gut directed hypnotherapy.
+CFAP is thought to be due to hyperactivity in the nervous system and in common with IBS, has been shown to respond to gut-directed hypnotherapy.

 IBS can be indicated by different symptoms and be the result many different causes.
 Over recent years opinions have changed about whether it should be divided into two, three or even four categories.

-That though does not much help those suffering from the condition so it is probably better to regard IBS not a disease but a functional disorder caused by the bowel failing to function as it should.
+That though does not much help those suffering from the condition so it is probably better to regard IBS not a disease but a functional disorder caused by the bowel failing to work as it should.

 Or to put it another way, it is the result of problems with the way in which a patient’s digestive system, brain and autonomic nervous system work or interact together.